-For secondary infections subsequent to canine influenza or other viral infections, cephalexin, fluoroquinolones, clavamox or other broad spectrum antibiotics are more likely to be effective than doxycycline.
+For secondary infections subsequent to canine influenza or other viral infections, cephalexin, fluoroquinolones, Clavamox or other broad-spectrum antibiotics are more likely to be effective than doxycycline.
 Culture and sensitivity is indicated in an outbreak or if an individual dog fails to respond to empirical therapy.
-For dogs unresponsive to oral or parenteral antibiotics, nebulization with aerosol/non-absorbable antibiotics (e.g. gentamycin) may be beneficial.
+For dogs unresponsive to oral or parenteral antibiotics, nebulization with aerosol/non-absorbable antibiotics (e.g. gentamicin) may be beneficial.

 Narcotic antitussives are specifically not recommended in the shelter setting, because they can reduce expectoration and bacterial clearance, thereby facilitating the colonization of secondary invaders.
 These drugs are not without side effects, and administration to numerous dogs in an outbreak can be time-consuming and facilitate fomite spread of disease.
 Accordingly, treatments with questionable benefit should be avoided in a population setting.
 Judicious use of these medications in a more controlled setting, such as an adoptive or foster home, can be considered.

 For an example treatment protocol refer to our Sample CIRDC Treatment Protocol.